anhnguyenvv/vietnamese-text-analyzer/README.md

-# Vietnamese NLP Backend
+# Vietnamese NLP

-This project is a backend system for processing Vietnamese natural language using various NLP techniques.
+This project is a web application for processing Vietnamese natural language using various NLP techniques.
 It provides functionalities such as text preprocessing, part-of-speech tagging, named entity recognition, sentiment analysis, text classification, summarization, statistics

 ## Features